Generic Multivariate Polynomials#

 Todo

 As mentioned in their docstring, PolyDict objects never clear zeros.
 In all arithmetic operations on MPolynomial_element there is an additional call to the method remove_zeros to clear them.
-This is not ideal because of the presence of inexact zeros, see github issue #35174.
+This is not ideal because of the presence of inexact zeros, see Issue #35174.

 Return the number of non-zero coefficients of this polynomial.